-Once a student exhausts the allowable absence hours and the student accrues overtime, the student will be required to bring all overtime charges current at the end of the payment period.
-If the student does not bring the overtime payment charges current, then attendance will be suspended until the tuition is paid in full.
+Once a student exhausts the allowable absence hours and the student accrues overtime, the student could be required to bring all overtime charges current at the end of the payment period.
+If the student does not bring the overtime payment charges current, then attendance could be suspended until the tuition is paid in full at the discretion of the Director or Associate Director.
 Each student will be required to have all tuition charges current before the next payment period starts.